 Dependencies are very common in project management, but you may find that the priority-driven schedule you’re creating in LiquidPlanner requires fewer tasks and dependencies to sequence work.

-Individuals can map their work across a series of assignments on a single task.
+Individuals can map their work across a series of assignments on one task.

 Collaborators can pass work back and forth over multiple assignments on the same task.

-Fewer dependencies are needed because tasks assigned to the same person automatically schedule one right after the other.
+Fewer dependencies are needed in a priority driven schedule because tasks assigned to the same person automatically schedule one right after the other.
 When one task is marked done, the next one is automatically served up for you.

-Dependencies & Wait Time on the Edit Panel Scheduling tab #
+Dependencies on the Edit Panel Scheduling tab #

-Read more about Dependency Plan Items, Schedule Status and Expected Finish . . .
+Read about Predecessor Status and Expected Finish . . .

 Scheduled: Predecessor is active